Skip to content

 How to install MySQL Workbench from Snap

-You can install MySQL Workbench on Ubuntu using Snap, a simple way to get the community version if it’s not in the regular Ubuntu software lists.
+Installing MySQL Workbench on Ubuntu using Snap is a straightforward method to get the community version, especially if it’s not readily available in your standard Ubuntu software sources.

 You can use Snap package management to install the community version.
 Run the commands below to install Snap’s MySQL Workbench community version.